top of page

 Camp Organizing Committee

-The Camp Organizing Committee (COC) works diligently year-round to make camp week happen.
-In addition to organizing the summer programs, these dedicated volunteers plan family fun days, virtual programs and reunions.
+The Camp Organizing Committee (COC) works year-round to make camp week happen.
+These dedicated volunteers also organize family fun days, virtual programs, and reunions to keep the Camp Quality community connected.

 • Able to provide a Criminal Record Check with Vulnerable Sector Screening